Hadesal/codeCoolPowerGroupe/chapter2/Stringintaor/README.md

 # Stringinator

-Now you are a real expert with functions and it is time to get known to some build in functions for strings to be able to manipulate them.
+Now you are a real expert with functions and it is time to get known to some built in functions for strings to be able to manipulate them.

 ## What are you going to learn?